 Policy comparison.
 Given the same costs of financing credit injections and input subsidies in our calibration, the relative effectiveness of the two policies depends on the level of the TFP, resulting in a state-dependent optimal policy.
 Specifically, the welfare improvement from input subsidies is generally less powerful than credit injection for several levels of aggregate TFP.
-Consequently, the government is more effective in increasing welfare by adopting a policy of subsidies on new inputs only when the aggregate TFP is exceptionally high (i.e., when the detrended log aggregate output is above 0.05, which is close to the level in the year 2007), such that the financial constraints are not binding for most producers and credit injection can hardly improve welfare, as shown by the dash-dotted blue line that is above both the solid red and dashed green lines towards the right side of panel (a) in Figure 6.
+Consequently, the government is more effective in increasing welfare by adopting a policy of subsidies on new inputs only when the aggregate TFP is exceptionally high (i.e., when the detrended log aggregate output is above 0.05, which is close to the level in the year 2007), such that the financial constraints are not binding for most producers and credit injection can hardly improve welfare, as shown by the dash-dotted blue line that is above both the solid red and dashed green lines towards the right side of panel (a) in Fig. 6.
 Otherwise, the government should adopt the policy of credit injection to enhance welfare.
 The dominant role of credit injection is primarily because of the sizable financial frictions implied by the empirical distribution of producers' debt-to-profit ratios, while adjustment costs-following the calibration of Caballero and Hammour (1994)-account for a limited fraction of GDP.

 The role of convex management costs and linear adjustment costs.
-To study the role of convex management costs and linear adjustment costs-which is a central theme of our analysis-panel (b) in Figure 6 presents the results for the welfare analysis in an economy with counterfactual linear management costs and convex adjustment costs.
-This setup implies a cross-sectional cyclicality of terminations that is consistent with the pattern in the labor market (as shown in Figure 3b), but it is inconsistent with the pattern in the producer-supplier market (as shown in Figure 2b).
+To study the role of convex management costs and linear adjustment costs.
+To study the role of convex management costs and linear adjustment costs-which is a central theme of our analysis-panel (b) in Fig. 6 presents the results for the welfare analysis in an economy with counterfactual linear management costs and convex adjustment costs.
+This setup implies a cross-sectional cyclicality of terminations that is consistent with the pattern in the labor market (as shown in Fig. 3(b)), but it is inconsistent with the pattern in the producer-supplier market (as shown in Fig. 2(b)).

-Credit constraints result in a more significant welfare loss compared to the benchmark economy, as shown by the larger gap between the dashed green and black lines in Panel (b) relative to Panel (a).
+Credit constraints result in a more significant welfare loss compared to the benchmark economy, as shown by the larger gap between the dashed green and black lines in panel (b) relative to panel (a).
 Credit injection that alleviates the credit constraints leads to similar welfare improvement as in the benchmark economy, as evinced by the similar gap between the solid red and dashed black lines in panels (a) and panel (b).
 In contrast, input subsidies lead to smaller welfare improvements than in the benchmark economy, which are also smaller than the welfare improvement from credit injection across all levels of aggregate TFP, as evinced by the dash-dotted blue line that consistently lies below the solid red line.
-As a result, in the counterfactual economy, input subsidies lead to smaller welfare improvement than that by credit injection, and the government should always prioritize credit injection over subsidies on new inputs, unlike in the benchmark case where the input subsidies should be adopted under sufficiently strong economic conditions.
+As a result, in the counterfactual economy, input subsidies